Kanishka Raffel: Early life and education

-Raffel was born on 6 November 1964 in London, England, to Sri Lankan parents, father, Lorenz a tea plantation supervisor and mother, Lilamani, a doctor.
+Raffel was born on 6 November 1964 in London, England, to Sri Lankan parents.
+His father, Lorenz Raffel, was a tea plantation supervisor, and his mother, Lilamani, was a doctor.
 They moved to Canada for a brief period but found it too cold and emigrated to Australia in 1972.

-Raised a Buddhist, a friend, Andrew Shead, gave him a copy of the Gospel of John when in his third year of his arts-law degree at university.
-At the age of 21, Raffel was convinced by the words of Jesus in John's Gospel: "No one can come to me unless the Father who sent me draws them, and I will raise them up at the last day" (John 6:44).
+Raised as a Buddhist, Raffel was given by a friend, Andrew Shead, a copy of the Gospel of John when in the third year of his degree course.
+At the age of 21, he was convinced by the words of Jesus in John's Gospel: "No one can come to me unless the Father who sent me draws them, and I will raise them up at the last day" (John 6:44).

-Raffel graduated from the University of Sydney with English honours in 1986 and Law (in 1989), and practised law for a number of years.
-He then trained at Moore Theological College, graduating with a Bachelor of Divinity (BD) and Diploma of Ministry in 1996.
+Raffel graduated from the University of Sydney with honours in English literature in 1986 and in Law in 1989.
+For two and a half years after graduating, Raffel practised law at Blake Dawson Waldron, which became Ashurst LLP.
+He then trained at Moore Theological College, graduating in 1996 as a Bachelor of Divinity with a Diploma of Ministry.

 Ordained ministry

 Raffel was ordained deacon in 1996 in the Anglican Diocese of Sydney, and priest in 1996 in the Anglican Diocese of Canberra and Goulburn.
 He served at St Matthew's Church, Wanniassa from 1996 to 1999, and then moved to the Anglican Diocese of Perth where he served for 16 years (1999-2016) as rector of St Matthew's Church, Shenton Park.
-He obtained a Master of Arts in Theology from Moore Theological College in 2010.
+He obtained a Master of Arts degree in Theology from Moore Theological College in 2010.

 Dean of Sydney

-Raffel was appointed Dean of St Andrew's Cathedral in 2016 and installed in that position on 4 February 2016.
+Raffel was appointed Dean of St Andrew's Cathedral and was installed there on 4 February 2016.
 He was the first person from a non-European background to hold the position.

-As dean, Raffel was an active spokesman for Christianity, appearing on ABC radio and on ABC TV's The Drum.
+As Dean, Raffel was an active spokesman for Christianity, appearing on ABC radio and on ABC TV's The Drum.
 In 2021 he led the Sydney diocese's service commemorating the death of Prince Philip, Duke of Edinburgh.